haileytapia/portfolio/RecurringOutlookEvents.md

 ---
 layout: default
-title: Automate Your Meetings With Recurring Events in Outlook
+title: Streamline Scheduling With Recurring Events in Outlook
 parent: Software
 ---

-# Automate Your Meetings With Recurring Events in Outlook
+# Streamline Scheduling With Recurring Events in Outlook
 {: .no_toc }

 Mar 7, 2023 ∙ How-To Guide